hursey013/tailwindcss-uswds/README.md

 # U.S. Tailwind Design System

 A [TailwindCSS](https://tailwindcss.com/) plugin for adding [U.S. Web Design System](https://designsystem.digital.gov/) design tokens to supported utility classes.
-For use in utility-first projects that prefer a JavaScript based configuration and do not require USWDS provided components or page templates.
+For use in utility-first projects that prefer a JavaScript based configuration and do not require USWDS provided components or page templates out of the box.

 ## Install